 If your employee is salaried, divide their annual salary by the number of pay periods in the year to determine their gross pay.
 It's important to take into account any overtime, bonuses, or other forms of additional income to ensure accuracy.

-Both the gross and net pay calculations are essential for accurate payroll processing and to establish proper payment records.
+Both the gross and net pay calculations are essential for the accurate processing of payroll and to establish proper payment records.
 This will not only keep your business compliant with local, state, and federal laws, but will also ensure transparency and trust among your employees.

 Processing And Managing Payment Records